top of page

 Advantages

-• Prints directly on the packaging no extra step
+• Prints directly on the packaging with no extra step

-• Supports real-time variable data (batch, date, serialisation)
+• Supports real-time variable data (batch, date, serialization)

 • Lower operational cost per unit